PDFing Home Page Frequently Asked Questions about PDFing

 I have started a remote-writer on an output-queue, why does the spooled-file stay at status: SND?

-I can ping the PC from my AS/400, why do spooled-files still stay at status: SND?
+I can ping the PC from OS400, why do spooled-files still stay at status: SND?

 Why do strange characters appear in the text of *SCS spooled-files?